 Procedure: To test your hypothesis, you will need to follow a protocol that holds all conditions constant except the amount of isocitrate added to each assay.
 The table below outlines such a protocol using five concentrations of isocitrate.
-You will find these various concentrations of isocitrate in small plastic tubes at your station.
 Each concentration is tested in triplicate.
 Add reagents to your wells as listed from left to right.